deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyHeist/README.md

 -----------------

-* All vehicles with entry in scene setup:
+* All vehicles with entry in scene setup: (in progress)

 Police Charger: (total: 4)
 --------------------------

-* Police Charger 01 controller only in scene setup:
+* Police Charger 01 controller only in scene setup:  (in progress)
-* Police Charger 01 controller with entry in scene setup:
+* Police Charger 01 controller with entry in scene setup:  (in progress)
-* Police Charger 01 controller only in scene speedometer setup:
+* Police Charger 01 controller only in scene speedometer setup:  (in progress)
-* Police Charger 01 controller with entry in scene speedometer setup:
+* Police Charger 01 controller with entry in scene speedometer setup:  (in progress)

-* Police Charger 02 controller only in scene setup:
+* Police Charger 02 controller only in scene setup:  (in progress)
-* Police Charger 02 controller with entry in scene setup:
+* Police Charger 02 controller with entry in scene setup:  (in progress)
-* Police Charger 02 controller only in scene speedometer setup:
+* Police Charger 02 controller only in scene speedometer setup:  (in progress)
-* Police Charger 02 controller with entry in scene speedometer setup:
+* Police Charger 02 controller with entry in scene speedometer setup:  (in progress)

-* Police Charger 03 controller only in scene setup:
+* Police Charger 03 controller only in scene setup:  (in progress)
-* Police Charger 03 controller with entry in scene setup:
+* Police Charger 03 controller with entry in scene setup:  (in progress)
-* Police Charger 03 controller only in scene speedometer setup:
+* Police Charger 03 controller only in scene speedometer setup:  (in progress)
-* Police Charger 03 controller with entry in scene speedometer setup:
+* Police Charger 03 controller with entry in scene speedometer setup:  (in progress)

-* Police Charger 04controller only in scene setup:
+* Police Charger 04controller only in scene setup:  (in progress)
-* Police Charger 04 controller with entry in scene setup:
+* Police Charger 04 controller with entry in scene setup:  (in progress)
-* Police Charger 04 controller only in scene speedometer setup:
+* Police Charger 04 controller only in scene speedometer setup:  (in progress)
-* Police Charger 04 controller with entry in scene speedometer setup:
+* Police Charger 04 controller with entry in scene speedometer setup:  (in progress)

-* All Police Chargers with entry in scene setup:
+* All Police Chargers with entry in scene setup:  (in progress)

 Police Helicopter: (total: 4)
 -----------------------------

-* Police Helicopter 01 controller only in scene setup:
+* Police Helicopter 01 controller only in scene setup:  (in progress)
-* Police Helicopter 01 controller with entry in scene setup:
+* Police Helicopter 01 controller with entry in scene setup:  (in progress)

-* Police Helicopter 02 controller only in scene setup:
+* Police Helicopter 02 controller only in scene setup:  (in progress)
-* Police Helicopter 02 controller with entry in scene setup:
+* Police Helicopter 02 controller with entry in scene setup:  (in progress)

-* Police Helicopter 03 controller only in scene setup:
+* Police Helicopter 03 controller only in scene setup:  (in progress)
-* Police Helicopter 03 controller with entry in scene setup:
+* Police Helicopter 03 controller with entry in scene setup:  (in progress)

-* Police Helicopter 04 controller only in scene setup:
+* Police Helicopter 04 controller only in scene setup:  (in progress)
-* Police Helicopter 04 controller with entry in scene setup:
+* Police Helicopter 04 controller with entry in scene setup:  (in progress)

-* All Police Helicopters with entry in scene setup:
+* All Police Helicopters with entry in scene setup:  (in progress)

 SwatVan: (total: 4)
 -------------------

-* Swat Van 01 controller only in scene setup:
+* Swat Van 01 controller only in scene setup:  (in progress)
-* Swat Van 01 controller with entry in scene setup:
+* Swat Van 01 controller with entry in scene setup:  (in progress)
-* Swat Van 01 controller only in scene speedometer setup:
+* Swat Van 01 controller only in scene speedometer setup:  (in progress)
-* Swat Van 01 controller with entry in scene speedometer setup:
+* Swat Van 01 controller with entry in scene speedometer setup:  (in progress)

-* Swat Van 02 controller only in scene setup:
+* Swat Van 02 controller only in scene setup:  (in progress)
-* Swat Van 02 controller with entry in scene setup:
+* Swat Van 02 controller with entry in scene setup:  (in progress)
-* Swat Van 02 controller only in scene speedometer setup:
+* Swat Van 02 controller only in scene speedometer setup:  (in progress)
-* Swat Van 02 controller with entry in scene speedometer setup:
+* Swat Van 02 controller with entry in scene speedometer setup:  (in progress)

-* Swat Van 03 controller only in scene setup:
+* Swat Van 03 controller only in scene setup:  (in progress)
-* Swat Van 03 controller with entry in scene setup:
+* Swat Van 03 controller with entry in scene setup:  (in progress)
-* Swat Van 03 controller only in scene speedometer setup:
+* Swat Van 03 controller only in scene speedometer setup:  (in progress)
-* Swat Van 03 controller with entry in scene speedometer setup:
+* Swat Van 03 controller with entry in scene speedometer setup:  (in progress)

-* Swat Van 04 controller only in scene setup:
+* Swat Van 04 controller only in scene setup:  (in progress)
-* Swat Van 04 controller with entry in scene setup:
+* Swat Van 04 controller with entry in scene setup:  (in progress)
-* Swat Van 04 controller only in scene speedometer setup:
+* Swat Van 04 controller only in scene speedometer setup:  (in progress)
-* Swat Van 04 controller with entry in scene speedometer setup:
+* Swat Van 04 controller with entry in scene speedometer setup:  (in progress)

-* All Swat Vans with entry in scene setup:
+* All Swat Vans with entry in scene setup:  (in progress)